 To avoid having to manually archive the cards use the Archive Threshold preference – it ensures that list(s) has no more than a configured number of non-archived cards.

 With time, you may accumulate a lot of archived cards wasting space and memory.
 You can permanently remove them by hand using a command appearing in the multi-selection mode’s context menu.

 Note: some commands delete cards bypassing the archive.
 In all such cases, you will see a prompt (in contrast with archiving which yields no prompt).
-For example, removal of a list or board irreversibly removes all contained cards.
+For example, removal of a list or board irreversibly removes all contained cards and unsaved forms.

 As explained above, archiving a card simply changes a flag while keeping all other information.
 However, removal is not entirely trace-less either: the card’s unique identifier (a short random string) is kept to allow detecting deleted cards during synchronization (so that they do not come back when another party synchronizes with you).